InancGorgulu/YOLO-Project/yolov5_training/README.md

 ## Repository Structure

 - ### `colaboratory/`
-  Contains the (`YOLO_training.ipynb`) that can be used directly in Google Colab.
+  Contains the (`yolov5_training.ipynb`) that can be used directly in Google Colab.
 It provides step-by-step instructions for setting up the environment, loading the dataset, configuring the model, and training.

-- ### `configurations/`
+- ### `.yaml_files/`
   - **`custom_yolov5.yaml`**: This file defines the custom architecture for the YOLOv5 model, such as the number of layers, channels, and anchor boxes.
   - **`data.yaml`**: Specifies the paths to the training, validation, and test datasets.
 It also includes class names and the number of classes.